-Earlier in his career, Luke served spent time on Capitol Hill and later as Deputy District Director and Campaign Manager for U.S. Representative Jeff Fortenberry of Nebraska.
-He also spent time living and working in Amman, Jordan and with the Kayany Foundation in Lebanon, working in refugee camps to create the conditions in which young people who were forced to flee their homes due to violence and instability were given a quality education.
-A native Phoenician, Luke attended Nebraska Wesleyan University, studying political science and religious philosophy.
-Luke is based in Phoenix as he executes USGLC’s western outreach.
+Earlier in his career, Luke served on Capitol Hill and later as Deputy District Director and Campaign Manager for U.S. Representative Jeff Fortenberry of Nebraska.
+He also spent time living and working in Amman, Jordan and with the Kayany Foundation in Lebanon, working in refugee camps and studying the geopolitics of the Levant.
+Originally from Arizona, Luke attended Nebraska Wesleyan University, studying political science and religious philosophy and fell in love with the Midwest.
+Luke and his wife Tori live in Lincoln, NE with their young son and two rambunctious dogs.

 As the United States continues to fight COVID-19 at home and around the world, health care workers are at the front lines of the response.
 I recently spoke with Dr. Paul Lynch, an anesthesiologist— and a member of USGLC’s Arizona Advisory Committee—who traveled to New York City to offer his services at epicenter of the coronavirus outbreak: The Intensive Care Unit (ICU) at Bellevue Hospital in Manhattan.
 While working at the hospital, he contracted COVID-19.